surajsays/surajsays/README.md

 - 👋 Hi, I’m suraj
-- 👀 I’m interested in ...i dont know
+- 👀 I’m interested in ...i dont know .
 - 🌱 I’m currently learning rust and trying to learn dioxus and tauri for safe and cross platform applications
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... dont reach me i know nothing for now; i am working on myself.
+- 📫 How to reach me ... please don't i am not good in programming. for now i am just working on myself trying to learn webdevelopment and other things .
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...i am elon musk of unfinished projects